Iris Folding Computer Design

 Start with first square of size 3 inch.

-Make a second square size 2.55 inch, rotate it 11.3 degrees.
+Make second square size 2.55 inch, rotate it 11.3 degreees.

 Repeat calculation with L = 2.25 and K = 0.5

-Continue until innermost square is close to or less than 0.5 inches wide
+Continue until inner most square is close to or less than 0.5 inches wide

 Calculations for Triangle, Pentagon, Hexagon, and More